animeshon/docs/docs/ashen/concepts.md

 Performing a search by Image or Video against Ashen's database can be performed in 2 different ways:

 * *Upload* the content and let Ashen handle the generation of the Perceptual Hash searched.
 * *Generate the Perceptual Hash locally* and delegate to Ashen only the matching process.
-In this case use the documentation present [Ashen-SDK Concept](/docs/ashen-sdk/concepts#image-preprocessing) section to generate healty Perceptual Hashes.
+In this case use the documentation present [SDK Concept](/docs/ashen/sdk/concepts#image-preprocessing) section to generate healty Perceptual Hashes.

 In the first case Ashen performs adain the above **3 steps** to generate the `Perceptual Hash Fingerprints` from the content.
 After that the Search Process is the conceptually the same.